Thorsten-Trinkaus/PapyriAR/doc/docs/user/SetUp.md

 ![maker-border](../../static/img/qrsetup1.png)

-- Both marker need to be printed at the same size.
-As long as both marker have the same size, the overall size of both marker can be adjusted to your liking.
-You can try different sizes until you find what works best for you. **Keep in mind that larger marker equal easier readability**.
+- Both markers need to be printed at the same size.
+As long as both markers have the same size, the overall size of both markers can be adjusted to your liking.
+You can try different sizes until you find what works best for you. **Keep in mind that larger marker equals easier readability**.

 ***Do***                                              | ***Don't***
 :----------------------------------------------------:|:----------------------------------------------------: